reinhart1010/nix/docs/en/common/continue.md

 `while :; do continue; echo "This will never be reached"; done`

-- Skip the next iteration from within a nested loop:
+- Skip to the next iteration from within a nested loop:

 `for i in {1..3}; do while :; do continue 2; done; done`